What Does it Take to Be a Refuse and Recyclable Material Collector?

 Refuse and Recyclable Material Collectors who work in Illinois, New York, or Washington, make the highest salaries.

-Below is a list of the median annual salaries for Refuse and Recyclable Material Collectors in different U.S. states.
+How much do Refuse and Recyclable Material Collectors make in different U.S. states?

 |State||Annual Mean Salary|